-The palatial hotel boasts majestic and well-equipped rooms and suites with private patios to give you a feel of the lifestyle of the royals.
-The hotel’s lawn, exquisite pool side and terrace can also be ideal venues for your fairytale wedding ceremony.
+The palatial hotel boasts majestic and well-equipped rooms and suites with private patios to give you a feel for the lifestyle of the royals.
+The hotel’s lawn, exquisite poolside, and terrace can also be ideal venues for your fairytale wedding ceremony.

 Rooms: 19 Palace Rooms, 08 Terrace Suites, 06 Royal Suites, 03 Imperial Suites